AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/classifications/index.md

 Use this endpoint to create a classification smaller than 50 MB.
 For more information on importing classifications, see [Classifications importer overview](https://experienceleague.adobe.com/docs/analytics/components/classifications/classifications-importer/c-working-with-saint.html).

+You can also use this endpoint to remove a cell value or delete a key on the server.
+For more information, see [Remove classification fields or keys](https://developer.adobe.com/analytics-apis/docs/2.0/guides/endpoints/classifications/remove-values).

 `POST https://analytics.adobe.io/api/{GLOBAL_COMPANY_ID}/classifications/job/import/json/{DATASET_ID}`

 ### Request and Response Examples